A picture containing logo

 ____________________________________________

 "La greve des mineurs du Pas-de-Calais," Le Petit Journal, Supplement, 1 April 1906.
 Wikimedia Commons.Conference: Co-convenor of the conference “Work, Class, and Social Democracy in the Global Age of August Bebel (1840-1913).”
 On May 25–27, 2023, the DAAD/University of Toronto Joint Initiative in German and European Studies, in cooperation with the German Historical Institute, Washington, DC, convened an international conference at the Munk School of Global Affairs and Public Policy.
 Official partners were the Institute for Social Movements at the Ruhr-Universität Bochum and the Friedrich Ebert Foundation in Bonn.
-Program here.
+Conference report by Steven McClellan here.

-A special issue of selected conference papers will be published as European and Global Perspectives on Social Democracy and State Violence in the Bulletin of the German Historical Institute, Washington, DC, Issue 74, Fall 2024, co-edited by Simone Lässig, James Retallack, and Swen Steinberg.
+A special issue of selected conference papers will be published as “Forum: European and Global Perspectives on Social Democracy and State Violence,” edited by Simone Lässig, James Retallack, and Swen Steinberg, in the German Historical Institute Bulletin, Issue 74, Fall 2024.
+In press.

 Graduate Supervisions